dev-ai-lab/bank-docs/README.md

 ## Types of traffic:
 - Ingress traffic: traffic entering kubernetes cluster
 - Egress traffic: traffic exiting a k8s cluster
+- North-bound traffic: Refers to traffic flowing in and out of the Kubernetes cluster to external networks, including: Ingress an Egress
+- South-bound traffic: Refers to internal traffic within the Kubernetes cluster.
+This includes communication between the pods, services, and nodes inside the cluster.
-- North-south traffic: traffic entering and exiting a cluster
+- North-south traffic: Traffic entering and exiting a cluster

-# Traffic within a cluster between services
+## Traffic within a cluster between services
 - It is called east-west traffic
-## Service mesh:
+### Service mesh:
+- It is an extra layer of software you deploy alongside your cluster (i.e k8s)
 - It is a dedicated infrastructure layer for managing communication between microservices in a containerized environment
 - It provides a set of networking capabilities that facilitate secure, reliable and observable communication between services within a distributed system.
 - Internal traffic (east-west) is guarenteed security by:
   - Being closed to outside world
   - Service mesh
-## Capabilities:
+#### Capabilities:
   - Service discovery
   - Load balancing
   - Circuit breaker